navanchauhan/My-Website-Swift/Content/posts/2019-12-22-Fake-News-Detector.md

 exportedModel = model.export_coreml(coreml_model_name)
 ```

-**Note: To download files from Google Volab, simply click on the files section in the sidebar, right click on filename and then click on downlaod**
+**Note: To download files from Google Colab, simply click on the files section in the sidebar, right click on filename and then click on download**

 [Link to Colab Notebook](https://colab.research.google.com/drive/1onMXGkhA__X2aOFdsoVL-6HQBsWQhOP4)